intel-retail/automated-self-checkout/docs_src/OVMS/pipelinerun.md

 When you run the pipeline, the containers will run.

-Check if the pipeine run is successful:
+Check if the pipeline run is successful:

 ```bash
 docker ps --format 'table{{.Image}}\t{{.Status}}\t{{.Names}}' -a